ddev/ddev-drupal-contrib/README.md

 OK (3 tests, 20 assertions)
 ```

-To run a single test, make sure to use the path relative to the `web` directory.
+To run a single test class, make sure to use the path relative to the `web` directory.
+Or use --filter to refer to a test class or method.
 For example:

 ```
-ddev phpunit web/modules/contrib/mymodule/tests/src/Unit/MyTest.php --filter testMyFunction
+ddev phpunit --filter MyTest.php ddev phpunit --filter testMyFunction
 ```

 ## Automatically correct coding standard violations